mattbrailsford/umbraco-fluidity-cla/README.md

 ## How to sign

 This page contains a list of people who have made source code contributions to the Fluidity project where that contribution is still present in the v8 codebase.
-To sign the agreement, we request developers make a pull request against this [README](README.md) file, checking off their name from the list below by adding an `x` between the square brackets by their name and submitting this change as a PR.
+To sign the agreement, we request developers make a change to this [README](README.md) file, checking off their name from the list below by adding an `x` between the square brackets by their name and submitting this change as a PR.
 During the PR process we will use [cla-assistant.io](https://cla-assistant.io/) to capture your approval of the CLA.

 ## Fluidity Contributors
 - [ ] Chris Docherty